 - Set and Hold onto Boundary: Don’t try to talk them out of being intense, but let them know you see that they are worked up.
 You just aren’t going to keep talking with them until they calm down.
 Let them know you will check in with them later to see if they are in a better place to talk.

 The more you are able to think differently under pressure, the more you will be able to see your spouse’s criticism as something about them.
 Ultimately, we want to be in relationships where we are free to be ourselves.
 And that means letting others be free to be themselves too and even owning their own reactions.
 When you can find a way to do this without being critical in response, then it’s less of a marital problem and more of a problem for the person that is feeling negative.

 You can care about your spouse without having to take the blame for their unhappiness.
 In doing so, you will become less dependent on your spouse’s approval, and start to reclaim your separate but connected identity.

 Reflection: What helps you deal with criticism from others in such as way that it doesn’t lower your self-worth?

-Marci Payne, MA, LPC offers marriage counseling for men and women who are struggling with their relationship and/or anxiety.
-Relationship counseling for individuals is now available both online and in-person for Missouri residents of Kansas City, St. Louis, Springfield, Columbia and elsewhere in the state of Missouri.
+Marci Payne, MA, LPC offers individual counseling for stressed and anxious men and women who are in tough relationships.
+Counseling is available at her Independence MO office and online for Missouri residents (including Kansas City, St. Louis, Springfield, Columbia and elsewhere in the state).
 I help Missouri women with critical partners reduce their stress and find happiness again.
 And I help Missouri men connect without pushing their partner further away.
-Schedule your free 15-minute phone consult with Marci to decide if working with her is the next best step to take.
+Schedule your free 15-minute phone consult with Marci to decide if working with a counselor is the next best step to take.